 I love combining two sides into one dish.
-You have carbs, veggies, herbs and even fruit tossed in a tangy vinaigrette.
+With this humble recipe, you are getting carbs, veggies, herbs and fruit tossed in a tangy vinaigrette.
 All you need is a protein and you’re good to go.

 Fresh summer ripe ingredients are best, especially if you want to use up those amazing garden tomatoes.
 Nowadays, though, so many good ingredients are available year round that I don’t avoid this colorful side dish during the rest of year.

 Where to begin?
 Almost anything goes, starting with bread, basil and tomatoes.

-- Bread tips: A rustic Italian Tuscan loaf is traditional.
+- A rustic Italian Tuscan loaf is traditional.
 I use a rustic multigrain artisan bread.
 Ciabatta will work too.
 Slightly stale bread is best to make sure the bread absorbs the dressing and doesn’t get too soft.
 Don’t use a regular soft fresh bread because it will become too mushy.

-- Tomato tips: Summer peak season tomatoes are best.
+- Summer peak season tomatoes are best.
 Cut them up and only squeeze them a bit if they are extra juicy.
 Some juice is a fantastic flavor addition.
 If not in season, use good cherry tomatoes.

-- Vinaigrette: This is the key flavor booster.
+- This is the key flavor booster.
 I like a simple vinaigrette, but many other options would be great too.
 Try, for example, a Japanese sesame dressing for an Asian twist, an Apple Cider Vinegar dressing or a Balsamic dressing.

 - Use your favorite good quality salad dressing (vinaigrette type is better than creamy).